 Only comes in one size

 From Champagne flutes to your favorite water flask, this silicone bottle brush can reach into just about any cylindrical vessel to scrub it clean.
 The bristles don't hold onto gunk or have crevices where mold and bacteria can gather, and they're easy to keep clean because you can put the brush directly into the dishwasher.
 The bristles are also firm enough to scrub but soft enough to prevent scratching, and the flexible tip lets you access acute angles that a round-bristle brush might not be able to reach.
 It measures 14 inches long, too, so you can clean even the deepest of thermoses, and it comes in three vibrant colors.

 Can be cleaned in the dishwasher

-May cause scratches with too much force
+May cause scratches with hard scrubbing

 Scotch-Brite makes some of the most widely used sponges in the U.S., and we get why they're popular: They work well and hold up against seriously tough messes, whether it's food caked onto dishes or splatter stains on the stove.
 The scrubber side helps slough away debris, while the non-scrubber side helps keep the suds going as you hand wash dishes.